 For those of us living in the US, we know that hurricane season is rarely an enjoyable time to live near the coasts, and this year is no exception.
-In fact, we are two months into hurricane season and things have just began to ramp up as we reach August and September, the peak months.
+In fact, we are two months into hurricane season and things have just begun to ramp up as we reach August and September, the peak months.
 According to the graph above from NOAA, the average hurricane season produces 14 named storms, of which 7 become hurricanes, including 3 major hurricanes.
 In 2021, we are predicted to see 20.

-As we approach what could be critically dangerous times for many communities, it is important to be mindful of how the inclement weather could affect supply chains.
+As we approach what could be critically dangerous times for many communities, it is important to be mindful of how inclement weather could affect supply chains.
 Drivers must pay extra attention to weather alerts and emergency notices as they strive to make it to their destination in a timely yet safe manner.

 By Alana Reinhardt

 Sales and Marketing Coordinator

 Alana Reinhardt has been the Sales and Marketing Coordinator at Rockfarm Supply Chain Solutions since 2020.
 She brings her education from Eastern Illinois University and her passion for communication to her work as a content creator and inbound lead generator.
 When she’s not behind the keyboard, she can be found exploring the St. Louis area with her dog, Ernie, at her side.